-your cart is empty
+Your cart is empty.

-From 1980 until Tchelistcheff’s retirement in 1992, the two winemakers took trips to countless chateaux, domaines and caves in France that influenced all aspects of winemaking at Jordan in Sonoma County.
-The two became close friends and found that they shared a common philosophy of balanced winemaking, and an appreciation for the relationship between food and wine in everyday life in Europe.
+Upon graduation from University of California at Davis in 1976 with a bachelor’s degree in fermentation science, Davis began working hand-in-hand with famed winemaker André Tchelistcheff to craft the inaugural vintage of Jordan Alexander Valley Cabernet Sauvignon.
+Davis was excited about the opportunity to apprentice under a man considered America’s most influential post-Prohibition winemaker.
+From 1980 until Tchelistcheff’s retirement in 1992, the two winemakers took trips to countless chateaux, domaines and caves in France—all experiences that influenced winemaking at Jordan back in Sonoma County.
+The two became close friends and found that they shared a common philosophy of balanced winemaking, as well as an appreciation for the relationship between food and wine in everyday life.